wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/3-facilitate-participate-teams-meetings.md

 :::image type="content" source="../media/captions-during-meeting.png" alt-text="captions displayed at the bottom of the screen":::

 > [!NOTE]
 > Captions are only available in English (US) for now.

-Live captions can make your meeting more inclusive to participants who are deaf or hard-of-hearing, people with different levels of language proficiency, and participants in loud places by giving them another way to follow along.<br>
+Live captions can make your meeting more inclusive to participants who are deaf or hard-of-hearing, people with different levels of language proficiency, and participants in loud places by giving them another way to follow along.

 > [!NOTE]
 > Teams doesn't save captions.